rdzman/test/CONTRIBUTING.md

    for example, "Fix issue #4", not "Fixed issue #4" or "Fixes issue #4".
-   All other words in this description should be in lowercase with the exception of proper nouns, acronyms, and references to code, such as function/variable names.
+   All other words in this description should be in lowercase with the exception of proper nouns, acronyms, and references to code, such as function or variable names.
 2. Keep the second line blank.
 3. Wrap all other lines at 72 columns.

-If your patch fixes an open issue, the issue should be referenced in the first line of the commit message with the issue number, e.g. `Fix #4, Q limit violations` and at the end of the message with the full URL.
+If your patch fixes an open issue, the issue should be referenced in the first line of the commit message with the issue number preceded by a hash symbol (`#`), e.g. `Fix #4, Q limit violations` and at the end of the message with the full URL.
 Use the `Fixes:` prefix for bug fixes.
 For other references use `Refs:`.
 For example, a good commit message might look something like:

   ```text
   Fix issue #4, Q limit violations in CPF.